 Transaction flow without encryption

-Transaction flow with encryption with 2 stakeholders
+Transaction flow with encryption with two stakeholders

 Data-access flow.
-In this example several transactions are batched into the block, this feature is not yet implemented
+In this example, several transactions are batched into the block.
+This feature is not yet implemented.

 The next schemas show the data flow when the user wants to read the content of a request.

-getRequestFromId(0xaaa) that reads the request with the request id: 0xaaa
+getRequestFromId(0xaaa)that reads the request with the request id: 0xaaa